 4. Areca Chrysalidocarpus Dypsis Lutescens (Areca Palm)

-The Areca palm is one of the most famous palms that is also sold as an indoor plant.
-Officially the plant comes from the tropics of Southeast Asia.
-The family of the Areca palm is the Araceae, a very large family also called the Palmae.
-We also call the Areca palm gold palm.
-It owes this nickname to the yellow-orange fruits that it grows in nature.
-Did you know that?
-The plant actually consists of several shrubs of palms that grow together.
+Areca palm is one of the most famous palms that is also sold as an indoor plant.
+Officially, the plant comes from the tropics of Southeast Asia.
+Its family is the Araceae, a very large family also called the Palmae.
+We also call the Areca palm the gold palm.
+It owes this nickname to the yellow-orange fruits that it produces in nature.
+Did you know that the plant actually consists of several shrubs of palms that grow together?
 This is especially noticeable if you would like to cut the plant.

 It is best to place the Areca palm in a spot with indirect sunlight.
-The Areca palm, unlike the Kentia palm, is a real water drinker.
-The Areca palm prefers to receive a sip of water once a week.
+Unlike the Kentia palm, it is a real water drinker that prefers to receive a sip of water once a week.
 However, in the warm summer months, it is best to water it twice a week.
-As soon as the potting soil is always slightly moist you are doing well.
-A very air-purifying plant, that’s the Areca palm.
-Although the plant is more known for removing harmful substances.
-The Areca palm also converts CO2 into oxygen, although it does this less well than purifying the air.
+As long as the potting soil is always slightly moist, you are doing well.
+This plant is also air-purifying.
+It is most known for removing harmful substances from the air.
+It also converts CO2 into oxygen, although it does this less well than purifying the air.

 5. Sansevieria Bantel’s Sensation (White Sansevieria)

 A rare and unusual houseplant, Sansevieria Bantel’s Sensation has distinctive white vertical striping in the leaves and is sometimes called White Sansevieria.
-The 2-5 cm wide leaves are narrower than most other sansevierias and in a container ‘Bantel’s Sensation’ grows up to a meter tall.
+The 2-5 cm wide leaves are narrower than most other sansevierias and, in a container, the ‘Bantel’s Sensation’ grows up to a meter tall.
+When growing it, place the plant in a nice spot where it receives anything between bright and dim indirect light.

-Place your sansevieria in a nice spot where it receives anything between bright or dim indirect light.
 This easy-going houseplant isn’t too picky about its light conditions and will thrive either way, except for the variegation of this cultivar because the white leaves are less tolerant of low light conditions than your typical snake plant.
 Watering should be done minimally and infrequently.
-Sansevieria Bantel’s Sensation is an extremely drought-tolerant plant and only requires water once every ten days or so amidst its growing season.
+Sansevieria Bantel’s Sensation is an extremely drought-tolerant plant and only requires water once every ten days or so during its growing season.

-Temperatures on the warmer side are preferred because of their tropical roots but no extra effort is required for humidity.
+Temperatures on the warmer side are preferred because of their tropical roots, but no extra effort is required for humidity.
 Keep in mind not to mist this plant because the droplets on its leaves can cause rot.
 If you fertilize your Sansevieria Bantel’s Sensation, do it twice a year and during the plant’s growing season.
-The showy Sansevieria Bantel’s Sensation makes an excellent urban jungle houseplant since it filters toxins from the air and is an indestructible houseplant.
+This showy variety makes an excellent urban jungle houseplant since it filters toxins from the air and is practically indestructible.

 6. Epipremnum Pinnatum 'Aureum' (Golden Pothos)

 The Epipremnum comes from the Araceae family.
-A very large family which also includes the caladium, monster, and philodendron.
+A very large family that also includes the Caladium, Monstera, and Philodendron.
 Originally, the Epipremnum, also known as Pothos, comes from the forests of Southeast Asia.
-In nature, the leaf of the climbing plant can grow up to 90 cm in size.
-However, the leaf is not only remarkable because of its size.
+In nature, the leaves of the climbing plant can grow up to 90 cm in size.
+However, the leaves are not only remarkable because of their size.
 The Epipremnum has heart-shaped leaves varying between green, yellow, and white.
-A nice addition to your urban jungle plants collection!
+A nice addition to your urban jungle plant collection!

 A fast grower with yellow variegated leaves.
 This Pothos houseplant doesn’t mind a little more or less sunlight.
 Wherever you put that plant, it doesn’t care.
 As long as you stay away from direct sunlight.
 It is best to give your plant a sip of water once a week.
 This keeps the soil of the plant always slightly moist.
-Something you make this plant baby very happy with!
+Something you can do to make this plant baby very happy!
 Do, however, avoid placing a layer of water in the flowerpot.
-If this is the case, the water cannot go anywhere and root rot will develop.
+If this is the case, the water cannot go anywhere, and root rot will develop.

 The Epipremnum consumes quite a lot of energy.
 It is therefore important to pamper the houseplant once every two weeks with plant food.
-Even though the leaf of this plant in the living room will not become 90 cm, the leaf is still very effective.
+Even though the leaves of this plant in the living room will not grow to 90 cm, the leaves are still very effective.
 According to NASA, the Scindapsus is one of the most air-purifying plants there is.
 During the day, the plant opens its stomata to convert CO2 into oxygen.
 Ideal!

 7. Monstera Adansonii (Swiss Cheese Plant)

-The special and rare houseplant Monstera adansonii, better known as the Monstera monkey leaf, might not be as popular as the widely known Monstera deliciosa — which you can read everything about right here — but is still adored for its classic leaf shape and irregular holes.
+The special and rare houseplant Monstera adansonii, better known as the Monstera monkey leaf, might not be as popular as the widely known Monstera deliciosa (which you can read everything about right here), but it is still adored for its classic leaf shape and irregular holes.
 The perfect trailing addition to your urban jungle plants.
-This variety is still quite rare, and not available everywhere.
+This variety is still quite rare.

-The Monstera adansonii or Monstera monkey leaf is a variety of Swiss cheese plants with classic irregular holes in their leaves.
+Monstera monkey leaf is a variety of Swiss cheese plants with classic irregular holes in their leaves.
 This mini Monstera is a must-have for any indoor jungle.
-Perfect for a tall shelf, they love to trail gently over their pot as they grow.
-If trained to climb they will also climb if guided along with a support.
-Those deep green leaves just keep growing with their irregular holes and slightly crinkly leaves.
+Perfect for a tall shelf, they love to trail gently over its pot as they grow.
+If trained to climb, it will also do so if guided with support, where the deep green foliage just keeps growing with its irregular holes and slightly crinkly leaves.

-Popular because of its leaf shape and quick growth, he likes a drink every five days, just allowing it to dry out in between watering.
-He certainly likes to be in good light but direct sunlight will cause scorching.
+Popular because of its leaf shape and quick growth, this plant likes a drink every five days, just allowing it to dry out in between watering.
+It certainly likes to be in good light, but direct sunlight will cause scorching.
 Mist the leaves and dust them occasionally too!
-This little guy loves a bright spot.

 8. Pilea Peperomioides (Chinese Money Plant)

 With stunning green round leaves and a plentiful collection of long stems, pileas is a real show-stopper.
-This low-growing plant is relatively easy to care for houseplant and is a must-have for any indoor jungle.
+This low-growing plant is a relatively easy-to-care-for houseplant and is a must-have for any indoor jungle.
 Check out the #pileapeperomioides hashtag for so much Insta inspo.

 The Pilea peperomioides is great fun to look after.
 What’s even better is that it’s a plant perfectly safe for your pets.
-This plant is a member of the stinging nettle family (don’t worry – it won’t sting you!) and is super easy to look after.
+This plant is a member of the stinging nettle family (don’t worry, it won’t sting you!) and is super easy to look after.
 This remarkable little plant is a true beauty.
-With its rounded dark green leaves, are perfectly shaped to add a bit of interest to your indoor jungle.
+With its rounded dark green leaves, it is perfectly shaped to add a bit of interest to your indoor jungle.

-Bright indirect sunlight is best, so make sure he is near a good source of light, a big bright window and he will be happy.
+Bright indirect sunlight is best, so make sure he is near a good source of light, such as a big bright window, and he will be happy.
 Low light levels can cause them to grow tall and leggy.
-Keep those leaves dust-free so it can get all the light it need too.
+Keep those leaves dust-free so they can get all the light they need too.
 Water this houseplant approximately once a week, but check that the soil is dry to the touch before watering.
 You can do this by pushing your thumb an inch into the soil.
-If it is damp, leave it for a few more days as they don’t like soggy soil.
+If it is damp, leave it for a few more days, as they don’t like soggy soil.

 9. Anthurium Plowmanii